sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 #### Server Compilation Options

-The following option values are specified (via #define) in the file ‘options.h’ in the server sources.
+The following option values are specified (via #define) in the file `options.h` in the server sources.
 Except for those cases where property values on $server_options take precedence, these settings cannot be changed at runtime.

 This list is not intended to be exhaustive.
 Network Options